-How often do you Need State Inspection for Your Vehicle in Philadelphia, PA?
+Philadelphia, PA State Inspection for Your Vehicle

 At Schafer’s Auto Center our goal is to keep your car in peak reliable condition.
 We want to make it easy for you to register the vehicle each year.
 If any problems pop up between inspections, we will gladly help you with the repairs and maintenance.
 You are always welcome to call our team anytime for information about the repair services we offer.